joshisworking/fine-recovery-webapp/client/README.md

 1. Navigate to the frontend application: `cd client`
 2. Start the development server: `npm start`
 3. Access the app in a web browser: `http://localhost:5173`

-## Technologies

-This project is built using the following technologies:

-- React
-- TypeScript
-- CSS

 ## Attributions